Preconditioned Recycling Krylov subspace methods for self-adjoint problems: MINRES

+In the experiments in this manuscript, neither restarting nor cycling is necessary since the preconditioner limits the number of iterations sufficiently (cf.\ section~\ref{sec:nls:exp}).
+Deflation can then be used to further improve convergence by directly addressing parts of the preconditioned operator's spectrum.
+An annotated version of the algorithm can be found in algorithm~\ref{alg:seq}.
+Note that the inner product matrix $\ofB$ is computed implicitly row-wise in each iteration of MINRES by the application of $\oiP^*$ to the last Lanczos vector $\vv_n$ because this involves the computation of $\ip{\oiA\vtU}{\vv_n}=\ofB^\htp\ve_n$.

 \paragraph{Overall computational cost} An overview of the computational cost of one iteration of algorithm~\ref{alg:seq} is given in table~\ref{table:minres-cost}.
 The computation of one iteration of algorithm~\ref{alg:seq} with $n$ MINRES steps and $d$ deflation vectors involves $n+d+1$ applications of the preconditioner $\oiM^{-1}$ and the operator $\oiA$.
 These steps are typically very costly and dominate the overall computation time.
 This is true for all variants of recycling Krylov subspace methods.
 With this in mind, we would like to take a closer look at the cost induced by the other elements of the algorithm.
 If the inner products are assumed Euclidean, their computation accounts for a total of $2N\times(d^2+nd+3d+2n)$~FLOPs.
 If the selection strategy of Ritz vectors for recycling requires knowledge of the respective Ritz residuals, an additional $2N\times d^2$~FLOPs must be invested.
 The vector updates require $2N\times(3/2d^2 + 2nd + 5/2 d + 7n)$~FLOPs, so in total, without computation of Ritz residuals, $2N\times(5/2d^2 + 3nd + 11/2d + 9n)$~FLOPs are required for one iteration of algorithm~\ref{alg:seq} in addition to the operator applications.

-This compares favorably with the results from~\cite{WanSP07} where $2N\times(6d^2 + 3nd + 3d + 2)$~FLOPs are required for updating the recycling space alone.
+Comparing the computational cost of the presented method with restarted or cycled methods is hardly possible.
+If the cycle length $s$ in~\cite{WanSP07} equals the overall number of iterations $n$, that method requires $2N\times(6d^2 + 3nd + 3d + 2)$~FLOPs for updating the recycling space.
+In practice, the methods show a different convergence behavior because $s\ll n$ and the involved projections differ, cf.\ section~\ref{sec:minres:defl}.

 Note that the orthonormalization in line~\ref{alg:seq:orth} is redundant in exact arithmetic if only Ritz vectors are used and the preconditioner does not change.
 Further note that the orthogonalization requires the application of the operator $\oiM$, i.e., the inverse of the preconditioner.
 This operator is not known in certain cases; e.g., with the application of only a few cycles of an (algebraic) multigrid preconditioner.
 Orthogonalizing the columns of $\vtU$ with an inaccurate approximation of $\oiM$ (e.g., the original operator $\oiB$) will then make the columns of $\vtU$ formally orthonormal with respect to a different inner product.
 This may lead to wrong results in the Ritz value computation.
 A workaround in the popular case of (algebraic) multigrid preconditioners is to use so many cycles that $\oiM\approx\oiB$ is fulfilled with high accuracy.
 However, this typically leads to a substantial increase in computational cost and, depending on the application, may defeat the original purpose of speeding up the Krylov convergence by recycling.